Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 As for the prison, it hasn't gone away − you can still visit the old cells and chapel.

-The Pont des Amours, which translates as Lovers' Bridge, is today a light, airy metal span from which you can enjoy two beautiful views: to one side, Annecy Canal and the gentle rows of boats along its edge; to the other side, a stunning panorama of Lake Annecy and the Alps beyond all the way to Mont Blanc.
+The Pont des Amours, which translates as Lovers' Bridge, or the Bridge of Love, is today a light, airy metal span from which you can enjoy two beautiful views: to one side, Annecy Canal and the gentle rows of boats along its edge; to the other, a dramatic panorama encompassing stunning Lake Annecy and the Alps beyond, all the way to Mont Blanc.

-Legend has it that anyone who kisses while on the bridge will stay together for life.
+Legend has it that a couple who kisses while on the bridge will stay together for life.

 But there's another legend: this one traces its name back to a time when prostitutes used to work on the bridge.